Rafaelatff/DataCamp-Intermediate-Python/README.md

 * ``` np.logical_and(DataFrame_name["area"] > 8], DataFrame_name["area"] < 100]) ```
 * ``` DataFrame_name[np.logical_and(DataFrame_name["area"] > 8], DataFrame_name["area"] < 100])] ```

+For strings, it gets according to alphabel: 'rafaela' < 'amanda' ?
+The answer is False.
 ## Conditional Operators

 ### if